JorritMontijn/ZETA/README.md

 This repository contains three main functions:
 1) getZeta.m: Calculates the Zenith of Event-based Time-locked Anomalies (ZETA) for spike times of a single neuron.
-2) getMultiScaleDeriv.m: Calculates multi-scale derivatives for trace-based data, such as spike-time/z-score combinations that underlie ZETA.
+2) getMultiScaleDeriv.m: Calculates instantaneous firing rates for trace-based data, such as spike-time/z-score combinations that underlie ZETA.
-3) getMultiScaleSpikeDeriv.m: Wrapper function for getMultiScaleDeriv.m when the data is spike times and event times.
+3) getIFR.m: Wrapper function for getMultiScaleDeriv.m when the input data are spike times and event times.

 Rationale for ZETA